victorviro/ml_pipeline/documentation/docker_setup.md

 # Run the project with docker

-At the moment, there are containers for airflow (scheduler, webserver and initialization), mlflow, postgres (with two databases for airflow and mlflow as backend stores), and containers for use cases (see the `docker-compose.yml` file).
+There are containers for airflow (scheduler, webserver and initialization), mlflow, postgres (with two databases for airflow and mlflow as backend stores), and a container for each pipeline step (see the `docker-compose.yml` file).
 The dockerfiles used for some containers are in `docker/`.

 ## Set up and docker commands